microsoft/vstest/docs/RFCs/0019-Disable-Appdomain-While-Running-Tests.md

 2. Running of tests with disable appdomain is important for resiliency

 ## Motivation
-In past we have seen customer hitting issue with Appdomain.Unload.
-There are two main issues with Appdoamin.Unload call
+In past we have seen customer hitting issue with AppDomain.Unload.
+There are two main issues with AppDomain.Unload call

-1. Hang in Appdoamin.Unload (Tracking issue https://github.com/Microsoft/testfx/issues/225)
+1. Hang in AppDomain.Unload (Tracking issue https://github.com/Microsoft/testfx/issues/225)

 2. AppDomain.Unload call can crash the process even if you have an exception handler in code (check next section for details)

 ## Details of one such crash during Appdomain.Unload

-Below is one of the analysis done for one of the crash dump while calling Appdomain.Unload
+Below is one of the analysis done for one of the crash dump while calling AppDomain.Unload

 1. An HWND (call it X) has a WndProc that is implemented in managed code.
 2. The app domain that owns the WndProc code shuts down.